MahaAmin/Bamboo-On-AWS/README.md

 - **BambooSecGrp:**

-    Create a security under the used VPC, to used in all upcoming resources.
+    Create a security-group under the used VPC, to used in all upcoming resources (Security can be much enhanced by adding only required IPs in Source, but it is okay for learning environment).

     - Inbound Rules: